 When people hear your name or see your logo… what thought, feelings, and ideas come to mind?
 That’s your brand.

-When you create a brand that positions you as the go-to attorney in your practice area within your geographic footprint, here’s what you can expect:
+That being said, when you create a brand that positions you as the go-to attorney in your practice area within your geographic footprint, here’s what you can expect:

 1 – More Referrals.
 Earning referrals is all about memorability and credibility.
 When you establish a brand that positions you as a credible expert in your niche and makes you memorable to clients and referral sources, referrals will follow.
 Studies have shown that the average lawyer is only getting about 1/3 of the referrals they could be earning from people they already know.
 A strong brand will help you close this gap.